SafeWalk-Companion/safewalk/README.md

 ### Code Conventions

-This section will include code conventions.
-These should be followed in order to guarantee consistency.
+The following section defines various code conventions to be followed when working in this repository.

+- Code and comments are to be written in English.
+- more to be defined